 Peer-to-peer car sharing (also known as P2P) allows an individual to rent out his/her private vehicle when not in use.
 Participation in this car sharing model generates income for the owner and provides a wide range of vehicle types and prices to the renter.
-Peer-to-peer is similar to the traditional car sharing model as vehicles need to be returned to the starting location, but differ in that they are more likely to succeed than traditional car sharing in less dense, suburban neighborhoods.
-This is because the service is providing additional income to the vehicle owner, and the usage does not need to be high enough to completely offset the vehicle ownership costs.
-One peer-to-peer company, Getaround, was launched in 2011 and has built a rapidly growing network of vehicles.
+Peer-to-peer is similar to the traditional car sharing model insofar as vehicles need to be returned to the starting location, but differ in that they are more likely to succeed than traditional car sharing in less dense, suburban neighborhoods.4 This is because the service is providing additional income to the vehicle owner, and the usage does not need to be high enough to completely offset the vehicle ownership costs.
+One peer-to-peer company, Getaround, was launched in 2011 and has built a rapidly growing network of vehicles, including in the Bay Area cities of San Francisco, Berkeley and Oakland.